guidoffm/altiros-azure-cloud-printer/README.md

 ## Install CUPS

-`sudo apt-get update && sudo apt-get install cups`
+`sudo apt-get update && sudo apt-get install -y cups`

 ## Install all the printers you need in CUPS